michaelrambeau/michael-website/_posts/bestofjs.md

 Projects are classified under tags to let users search and compare projects in categories such as UI frameworks, React components, Node.js frameworks...

-It's a way to stay up-to-date about the latest trends as _Best of JS_ shows the trends over last days, weeks and months.
+It's a way to stay up-to-date about the latest trends as _Best of JS_ shows the trends over the last days, weeks and months.
 New projects are constantly added (and removed too!).

 ### Background: why _Best of JS_?